Return to Home Return to Overview Strategy Guide

 All should be done up to #14.
 After that, everything else can be safely ignored, except for #8 and #11 if you get them.
 Please check a ranged rotation for more information.

-2.4 - Are there differences in doing Toxics in p3 and p4?
+2.4 - Are there differences in doing Toxics in phase 3 and phase 4?

 Not mechanically speaking, but exceptions apply for the last few Toxic Geysers of Phase 4.
 Toward the end when you only have geysers #12, #13 and #14 left, you don’t need to do them immediately since at that point you aren’t doing the rest.
 So you can take your time and do those whenever it is convenient, which is generally when your squad is healthy and there are no important mechanics happening (such as CCing the boss).

 After #14, the next Toxic Geysers that become relevant are #8 and then #11.
-If you have high enough damage, those won’t matter, but if they do, have your Chronomancer (and someone else if needed) prepared to immediately CC #8 when it spawns (you can estimate the timing by looking at when 6 and then 7 spawn).
+If you have high enough damage, those won’t matter, but if they do, be prepared to immediately CC #8 when it spawns (you can estimate the timing by looking at when #6 and #7 spawn).
 Depending on Ura’s HP, either she will die very soon and you can ignore #8 after CCing, or you want to drop a shard there.
 If damage is low enough to where you get #11, just immediately drop the shard (and pick it up again) and kill it with DPS, since the squad is usually stacking on that spot.
-Otherwise, the Chronomancer should immediately CC it.

-2.5 - What is the advantage/disadvantage of having a DPS help the ranged group in a standard strategy?
+2.5 - Why is a DPS helping the ranged group in solo CC strategies?

 Having a DPS help makes the ranged rotation easier to deal with.
 The limiting factor is the duration of the Bloodstone Saturation debuff from using Dispel.
-The disadvantage is that it is better to have a DPS with blink skill, which limits the playable classes.
-More information on this strategy can be found here: NA Pug Rotation.
+The disadvantage is that it is better to have a DPS with blink skill, which limits playable classes.

 Playing with 3-heal ranged is harder to execute, as the duration of Bloodstone Saturation makes it tighter.
-The advantage is slightly higher DPS on the boss and that you can have 2 tanks instead of 1.
-More information on this strategy can be found here: 3-Heal Rotation.
+The advantage is slightly higher DPS on the boss.

-2.6 - How do I deal with bubbles, sulfuric and cage when double dropping?
+2.6 - How do I deal with bubbles, sulfurics and cage when double dropping?

 • Pressure Blast - Quick reactions, depending on the situation you might want to call out for the next person in the rotation to free you on the next Geyser, or that you’ll run back to the group.